SerenaRoncagliolo/Exp_Robotics_Lab3/README.md

   * it can use already known positions or explore independently.
   * when an object is detected, as done in Normal state, it enters the Find Track sub-state to move closer to the object and save the position.

+### ROS Parameters
+* home_x: x coordinate of the robot home position
+* home_y: y coordinate of the robot home position
+* frequency_sleep: frequency of the Sleep behaviour
+* frequency_play: frequency of the Play command sent by the human

 ### ROS Topics
 As shown in the UML graph or the system architecture, the system make use of the following topics:
-* /behavior: this topic is subscribed by the OpenCV Tracking and Motion components to read the current behavior of the robot.
-It is used by the Behavior Manager component to publish the state of the robot as a String
+* /behavior: this topic is subscribed by the _OpenCV Tracking_ and _Motion_ components to read the current behavior of the robot.
+It is used by the _Behavior Manager_ component to publish the state of the robot as a String
-* /at_home: this topic is subscribed by the behavior manager to check if the robot has reached or not home position, so that it can switch to sleep behavior.
-It is used by motion to publish this condition as a boolean
+* /at_home: this topic is subscribed by the _Behavior Manager_ to check if the robot has reached or not home position, so that it can switch to sleep behavior.
+It is used by _Motion_ to publish this condition as a boolean
+* /at_human: this topic is subscribed by the _Human Simulator_ to check if the robot is in front of the human or not, so that it can wait there for a command.
+It is used by _Motion_ to publish this condition as a boolean
+* /at_room: this topic is subscribed by the _Behavior Manager_ to check if the robot has reached or not the given room.
+It is used by _OpenCV Tracking_ to publish this condition as a boolean
-* /ball_visible: topic subscribed by Behavior manager to check if the ball is inside the visual range of the robot or not.
-It is pusblish by the OpenCV tracking component using a boolean
+* /ball_visible: topic subscribed by _Behavior Manager_ to check if the ball is inside the visual range of the robot or not.
+It is pusblish by the _OpenCV tracking_ component using a boolean
+* /at_ball: this topic is subscribed by the _Behavior Manager_ to check if the robot has reached the detected ball.
+It is used by _OpenCV Tracking_ to publish this condition as a boolean
+* /human_command_play: topic subscribed by _Behaviour Manager_ to make the robot switch to Play state.
+It is published by _Human Simulator_ as a Bool
+* /room_command: topic subscribed by _Motion_ to read which room the robot should move to.
+It is published by _Human Simulator_ as a String
-* /robot/camera: topic subscribed by the OpenCV tracking component to get the ROS image and convert it in OpenCv image.
+* /camera1/image_raw/compressed: topic subscribed by the OpenCV tracking component to get the ROS image and convert it in OpenCv image.
-* /robot/cmd_vel: topic published by the OpenCV tracking component to set the robot velocity in Gazebo.
-This topic is also published by the Go To Point Robot Action server
+* /cmd_vel: topic published by the _OpenCV tracking_ component and by _move_base_ to set the robot velocity in Gazebo.
-* /robot/odom: topic used to get by the robot odometry from Gazebo simulator.
-It is subscribed by the Go to Point Robot Action server
+* /odom: topic used to get by the robot odometry from Gazebo simulator
+* /scan: topic for the LaserScan output, used by _OpenCV tracking_ and _move_base_ to avoid obstacles
+* /map: topic on which _gmapping_ publishes the created map
-* /robot/reaching_goal: set of topics used by the action server Go to Point Robot and defined by:
+* /goal: goal for the _move_base_ action server
-  * /result
-  * /status
-  * /feedback
-  * /goal
-* /ball/cmd_vel: topic published by the OpenCV tracking component to set the robot velocity in Gazebo.
-This topic is also published by the Go To Point Robot Action server
-* /ball/odom: topic used to get by the robot odometry from Gazebo simulator.
-It is subscribed by the Go to Point Robot Action server
-* /ball/reaching_goal: set of topics used by the action server Go to Point Robot and defined by:
+* /result: result of the _move_base_ action server
-  * /result
-  * /status
-  * /feedback
-  * /goal

 ### Rqt_graphs